Louisiana Ragin' Cajuns men's basketball

 The Louisiana Ragin' Cajuns men's basketball program represents intercollegiate men's basketball at the University of Louisiana at Lafayette.
 The school competes in the Sun Belt Conference in Division I of the National Collegiate Athletic Association (NCAA) and play home games at the Cajundome in Lafayette, Louisiana.
-Bob Marlin is in his thirteenth season as head coach.
+Quannas White is the head coach of the team after the firing of Bob Marlin in December 2024.
 Louisiana has appeared in the NCAA tournament eleven times, most recently in 2023.
 The Ragin' Cajuns have won the Sun Belt Conference tournament title seven times.